lm22433/sep-resources/Flutter.md

 **Key Steps:**

-3. Install Flutter and dependencies: Set up Flutter and install the necessary dependencies using flutter pub get.
+3. Install Flutter and dependencies: Set up Flutter and install the necessary dependencies using `flutter pub get`.

-4. Launch Android Emulator: Use the reactivecircus/android-emulator-runner action to start and boot an Android emulator.
+4. Launch Android Emulator: Use the `reactivecircus/android-emulator-runner` action to start and boot an Android emulator.
+You can view the [documentation](https://github.com/marketplace/actions/android-emulator-runner) for more infromation on this GitHub Action.

-5. Run integration tests: Once the emulator is booted, run the integration tests using the flutter test command.
+5. Run integration tests: Once the emulator is booted, run the integration tests using the `flutter test` command.

 **Example Android Workflow for GitHub Actions:**